 The Holistic Assessment of Living marine resources off Oregon (HALO) project headed out on its first voyage in October 2021 aboard the R/V Pacific Storm.
 Researchers conducted visual surveys for cetaceans (whales and dolphins) along the Newport Hydrographic (NH) Line and deployed three Rockhopper recording units that will stay put for 6 months to continually collect sound information, listening for cetaceans nearby.
-Following this initial voyage, the HALO team will revisit the NH line on a 24-hour trip once a month and repeat the visual survey.
+Following this initial voyage, the HALO team will revisit the NH line on a 24-hour trip every three months and repeat the visual survey.

 The goals of our project are (a) to improve our understanding of the interactions between the oceanographic conditions (e.g., ocean temperature) and the occurrence patterns of marine mammals in this area, and (b) to assess how global climate change may impact these interactions and patterns.